Introduction to Project Management for IAM Projects (v3)

 |Project closure||A project should always include a proper project closure procedure.
 This procedure will typically involve a formal project review that will document the activities that went well and any learnings from the project.
 "Those who don't learn from history are doomed to repeat it."|

-In organizations with a Project Management Office (PMO), an IAM project must follow the corporate procedures.
-Typically a PMO will have defined “gates” through which all projects must pass.
-For instance, there will typically be a project approval gate in which the appropriate managers will review the project plan and indicate their approval.
-There will usually be a budget review to approve the assignment of resources.
-There might be an architecture review to approve the solution architecture.
-A review of the governance outcomes should also occur.
-The PMO should orchestrate this activity.
+In large organizations with a Project Management Office (PMO), an IAM project must follow corporate procedures.
+Typically, a PMO will have defined gating factors, or ‘gates,’ through which all projects must pass.
+For instance, there will normally be a project approval gate in which the appropriate managers will review the project plan and indicate their approval.
+There will usually be a gate in the form of a budget review to approve the assignment of resources.
+Similarly, there might be a gate in the form of an architecture review to approve the solution architecture.
+Finally, the governance outcomes should be reviewed as a necessary gate for the project.
+The PMO should orchestrate all these activities.

 One of the benefits of a PMO is the visibility it gives to projects within an organization.
-This visibility is beneficial to the IAM team; it provides them an opportunity to ensure any projects with an identity component are properly identified and accommodated in the appropriate program of work.
+This visibility is beneficial to the IAM team; it allows them to ensure any projects with an identity component are properly identified and accommodated in the appropriate work program.
 For instance, if an authentication gateway is being installed, any application undergoing development should be modified to use the gateway rather than maintaining LDAP lookups.
 Without a PMO, it is sometimes difficult for the IAM team to impact projects.

 A PMO provides the opportunity to educate project managers on identity issues and to insert IAM requirements into IT projects within an organization.
 A project manager will use the PMO framework to: